Mortgage

 Content was accurate at the time of publication.

-A NINA loan is a specialized type of mortgage that can be approved without the standard income and asset documentation paperwork required by traditional mortgage programs, such as conventional loans.
-That means you don’t need pay stubs, tax forms or bank statements for preapproval.
+A no-income-no-asset (NINA) loan is a specialized type of mortgage loan program.
+With this loan type, the borrower can be approved without the standard income and asset documentation paperwork that’s required by traditional mortgage programs, like conventional loans.
+This means you don’t need pay stubs, tax forms or bank statements for preapproval.
+However, in this case, the lender will verify your employment status before the loan is finalized.

-The NINA loan is considerably different from alternative lending programs that have popped up in recent years, such as bank statement loans, which allow lenders to use a 12- to 24-month average of cash deposits to prove income instead of tax returns.
+NINA loans are considerably different from alternative lending programs that have popped up in recent years, including bank statement loans that allow lenders to use a 12- to 24-month average of cash deposits into your bank accounts to prove your income instead of tax returns.

 NINA vs. NINJA loans

 A NINA loan is a type of NINJA loan.
-The acronym “NINJA” refers to “no income, no job, no assets” — in a NINJA loan, lenders issue a mortgage based mostly on the borrower’s credit score.
-This largely changed after the 2008 crisis.
+The acronym “NINJA” refers to “no income, no job, no assets” — in a NINJA loan, lenders issue a mortgage based mainly on the borrower’s credit score.

 History of NINA loans